Linaro/lava/doc/v2/dispatcher-actions2.rst

 Examples
 ********

-.. note:: The unit tests supporting the refactoring contain a number of
+.. note:: The unit tests supporting the new dispatcher development
-          example jobs.
-However, these have been written to support the tests and might not be appropriate for use on actual hardware
-          - the files specified are just examples of a URL, not a URL of a working file.
+          contain a number of example jobs.
+However, these have been written to support the tests and might not be appropriate for use on actual hardware - the files specified are just examples of a URL, not a URL of a working file.

 .. _kvm_x86_example: